 Let's face it, once journalists start calling for censorship, you can bet your behind there's something foul afoot.
 Well, either that, or they're really disingenuous with their motives.
 How did we get to this though?

-Well, the entire ruckus started with a charity's insistence on Valve taking down the controversial game Active Shooter, which simulated a high school shooting.
-The developer Revived Games was eventually booted from Steam , although for different reasons altogether.
+Well, the entire ruckus started with a charity's insistence on the controversial game Active Shooter, which simulated a high school shooting.
+The developer Revived Games was eventually , although for different reasons altogether.

-Steam has been under a spotlight since, not least for their confusion regarding whether to allow games with sexual content on the platform.
+Steam has been under a spotlight since, not least for their confusion regarding whether to allow on the platform.
 And just like that, world and dog gave themselves the legitimacy to decide, or even worse, force Steam to decide on those fine shades of right and wrong.

 So who should be allowed on Steam?
 "Valve shouldn't be the ones deciding this.
 If you're a player, we shouldn't be choosing for you what content you can or can't buy.
 If you're a developer, we shouldn't be choosing what content you're allowed to create."